Graham · Glen Coe & Lochaber

 - How hard is Sgurr nan Cnamh?

-- Sgurr nan Cnamh is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 575m of ascent and takes most walkers 4-6 hours.
+- We grade Sgurr nan Cnamh at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 575m of climbing; allow 4-6 hours.
 Terrain: Boggy approach through bracken and birch, with the going improving sharply at 350m onto firm schist and short cropped turf.

-- Where do I park for Sgurr nan Cnamh?
+- Where should I park to climb Sgurr nan Cnamh?

-- Standard parking is at NM894632 near Fort William.
+- Standard parking is at NM894632.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Sgurr nan Cnamh?
+- When should I climb Sgurr nan Cnamh?

 - The standard good-weather months for Sgurr nan Cnamh are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.